hachimB/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This directory contains some files in connection shell permissions.
+this directory conatains some files which execute some shell permissions commands.